Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Discussion

 \section{Discussion}

 In \cref{sec: redefinition of signaling game objective}, we proposed formulating the signaling game objective as ELBO and discussed supporting scenarios.
 In particular, we suggested that prior distributions can influence whether emergent languages follow ZLA.
-In \cref{sec: experiment}, we demonstrated the improvement of segments' meaningfulness in terms of HAS, with a learnable prior distribution (neural language model).
+In \cref{sec: experiment}, we demonstrated the improvement of segments' meaningfulness regarding HAS with a learnable prior distribution (neural language model).